cvadlamani/portfolio_optimization/README.md

 Contains the method `optimize_portfolio` which uses the Hamiltonian matrix to find the optimal set of stocks.

 ### calculate_portfolio_values.py

-The function calculates how the value of an investment portfolio changes over time, excluding specific stocks when necessary.
+This file contains a function that calculates how the value of an investment portfolio changes over time, excluding specific stocks when necessary.

 ### main.py

-Run this file, it ties all the files togeter and outputs the desired portfolio.
+Run this file to tie all the other files together and output the desired portfolio.

 ### run.py